Explicit non-normal modal logic: Introduction

 This contradicts \eqref{eq:gm:2}.
 This argument suggests that deontic modal logic should not validate the rules of normal modal logic and thus a semantics different from Kripke semantics is needed.
 The traditional approach for models of non-normal modal logics is to use neighborhood semantics.
 There, a so-called neighborhood function $N$ assigns to each world $w$ a set of sets of worlds $N(w)$ and a formula $\Box F$ is true at $w$ if the truth set of $F$ is an element of $N(w)$.

 Justification logics are parametrized by a constant specification, which is a set

-Instead of the rule of necessitation, justification logics include a rule called \emph{axiom necessitation} saying that one is allowed to infer $c:A$ if $(c,A) \in \CS$.
-Hence, In epistemic settings, we can calibrate the reasoning power of the agents by adapting the constant specification.
+A constant specification $\CS$ is called {\it axiomatically appropriate} if for each axiom $A$ there is a constant $c$ such that $(c, A) \in \CS$.
+Instead of the rule of necessitation, justification logics include a rule called \emph{axiom necessitation} saying that one is allowed to infer $c\justifies A$ if $(c,A) \in \CS$.
+Hence, In epistemic settings, we can calibrate the reasoning power of the agents by adapting the constant specification. \footnote{It is important to consider axiom necessitation as a rule and not an axiom schema, even though it is a rule without premises.
+If we considered $c \justifies A$ as an axiom for each $(c,A) \in \CS$, then the notion of an axiom would depend on the notion of a constant specification, which depends on the notion of an axiom.
+In order to avoid this circularity, we introduce axiom necessitation as a rule. }

-Faroldi and Protopopescu~\cite{FaroldiBook2019,FaroldiHyperPracticalReasons} suggest to use this mechanism also in deontic settings in order to avoid the usual paradoxes.
+Faroldi and Protopopescu~\cite{FaroldiBook2019,FaroldiHyperPracticalReasons} suggest using this mechanism also in deontic settings in order to avoid the usual paradoxes.
 For instance, they discuss Ross' paradox~\cite{Ross41}, which is:

 implies

 The reason is as before.
 It is a classical validity that

 By the monotonicity rule we find that \eqref{eq:ross:1} implies \eqref{eq:ross:2}.